spurll/cards/readme.md

 The following features may be implemented in the future:

+* It would be best to write the backend as a stand-alone that just returns the values, and have the views just call those functions (they only worry about formatting).
+That way a Python CLI is possible.

 * When adding a card, the set should be a drop-down list in order of release date (with sets with no date at the bottom)
 * Ability to add cards that are not yet listed in DeckBrew or on MagicCards.info (spoiler cards)
  * Should probably be implemented by first adding the set, and then associating the card with it in some way outisde of DeckBrew